-A supplier is pivotal on a constraint when it has the resources to load the constraint to such an extent that all other suppliers combined are unable to relieve the constraint.
-This is frequently the case for lower-voltage constraints because the resources that most affect the flow over the constraint are those nearest to the constraint.
+A supplier is pivotal on a constraint when its resources load the constraint such that all other suppliers combined are unable to relieve the constraint.
 If the same supplier owns all or a substantial share of these resources, that supplier is likely pivotal for managing the congestion on the constraint.
-As a result, such a supplier can potentially manipulate congestion and control prices.
+As a result, such a supplier can potentially exercise market power.

 Two types of constrained areas are defined for purposes of market power mitigation: Broad Constrained Areas (BCAs) and Narrow Constrained Areas (NCAs), including Dynamic Narrow Constrained Areas.
-The definitions of BCAs and NCAs are based on the electrical properties of the transmission network that can lead to local market power.
 NCAs are chronically constrained areas where one or more suppliers are frequently pivotal.
-As such, they can be defined in advance and are subject to tighter market power mitigation thresholds than BCAs.
-There are three NCAs in MISO Midwest (the Minnesota NCA, the WUMS NCA, and the North WUMS NCA) and two in MISO South (WOTAB and Amite South NCAs).
+They can be defined in advance and are subject to tighter mitigation thresholds than BCAs.
+There are three NCAs in MISO Midwest (the Minnesota the WUMS, and the North WUMS) and two in MISO South (WOTAB and Amite South).

-Market power associated with BCA constraints can also be significant.
+Market power associated with BCA constraints can also be significant even though they are not chronic.
 When a non-NCA transmission constraint binds, a BCA is defined that includes all resources that significantly affects the power flows on the constraint.
-BCA constraints are not chronic like NCA constraints.
-However, they can raise competitive concerns.
-Because of the vast number of potential constraints and the fact that the topology of the transmission network can change significantly when outages occur, it is neither feasible nor desirable to define all possible BCAs in advance.
+Because of the vast number of potential constraints and the fact that the topology of the network can change significantly when outages occur, it is neither feasible nor desirable to define all possible BCAs in advance.

-Figure A136 to Figure A137: Pivotal Suppliers on Transmission Constraints
+Figure A142 to Figure A143: Pivotal Suppliers on Transmission Constraints

-The next two figures evaluate potential local market power by showing the frequency with which suppliers are pivotal on individual NCA and BCA constraints.
-Figure A136 shows the percentage of all market intervals, by season, during which at least one supplier was pivotal for each type of constraint.
-Figure A137 shows the percentage of the intervals with active constraints in each season with at least one pivotal supplier.
-For the purposes of this analysis, the WUMS and North WUMS NCAs in the Midwest region are combined.
+The next two figures evaluate potential local market power by showing the frequency with which suppliers are pivotal on NCA and BCA constraints.
+Figure A142 shows the percentage of all intervals, by season and constraint type, during which at least one supplier was pivotal.
+Figure A143 shows the percentage of the intervals with active constraints in each season with at least one pivotal supplier.
+For these figures, the WUMS and North WUMS NCAs are combined.